JoshuaNgerng/JoshuaNgerng/README.md

 ## Hi there 👋
 I'm a passionate software developer with a focus on web development and machine learning.
-Currently, I'm currently exploring different AI tools in python such as DEAP and NLP.
+Currently, I'm always exploring different technologies, currently I am trying out different AI tools in python such as DEAP and NLP.
 My goal is to build impactful software that solves real-world problems.

 ![Your GitHub Stats](https://github-readme-stats.vercel.app/api?username=JoshuaNgerng&show_icons=true&count_private=true)